Democrats pounce, GOP wary, markets shaky after Flynn plea

 Sen. Jim Inhofe, R-Okla., called the former national security adviser "a great American hero," and said, "I know him well enough to know that anything he does, he thought he was doing in the best interest of America, as his whole life has reflected."

-Sen. Shelley Moore Capito, R-W.Va., however, said "that's a pretty grave offense, lying to the FBI," adding, "I think that's troubling for him."
+But Sen. Shelley Moore Capito, R-W.Va., said "that's a pretty grave offense, lying to the FBI," adding, "I think that's troubling for him."

+New Hampshire Republican Sen. Maggie Hassan went further to press for independence for the special counsel.

+"It is critical that we get a full accounting of any national security threats that Flynn’s contact with Russia may have posed,” she said in a statement.
+"It is more important than ever that Special Counsel Mueller is given true independence to follow the facts wherever they may lead."

-The Dow briefly dropped more than 300 points on news of the Flynn pleading, before trading 160 points lower at midday.
+The Dow briefly dropped more than 300 points on news of the Flynn plea, before recovering later in the afternoon.
+The Dow closed down 41 points.

 Prosecutors said Flynn, who pleaded guilty to one count of lying to federal investigators, was "directed" by an unnamed senior official with the presidential transition team and a "very senior transition official" in his dealings with the Russian ambassador.
-The president has previously said he did not direct Flynn to discuss sanctions with the Russian ambassador.
+Two people familiar with the matter tell NBC News that Jared Kushner is the "very senior" transition official.

 A source close to President Donald Trump said the developments regarding Flynn were "very, very, very bad."